rsnodgrass/ical-event-homeassistant/custom_components/xantech/README.md

 # Xantech Control for Home Assistant

 Support for Xantech multi-zone amplifiers for Home Assistant using the Xantech RS232 interface.
-This is compatible with the MRC88 and other Xantech amplifiers.
-Multiple Xantech amplifiers may be used.
+This is compatible with the MRC88, MRAUDIO8X8 and possibly other Xantech amplifiers.
+Multiple Xantech amplifiers may be used and controlled simultaneously via a single Home Assistant interface.

+Note that no plans exist to integrate or support Xantech mutli-zone room control pads.
+This is purely for allowing HA control of a Xantech multi-zone audio system.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](YOUR_EMAIL_CODE)